manjunani/Hacktoberfest-2021/DSA/readme.md

 -> After adding your files kindly add the description to the respective folder readme file.

-**Note:  If intersted in creating a new folder for a new language you can go ahead**
+**Note: If interested in creating a new folder for a new language you can go ahead**